When the Office Disappears, What Tells You What to Work On Next?

 Where Did the Ivy Lee Method Come From?

-In 1918, Charles Schwab ran Bethlehem Steel Corporation, then the largest shipbuilder and second-largest steel producer in the United States.
-The story, popularized by productivity writer James Clear [2], lacks a verified primary source, but the method’s principles remain well-documented.
-Schwab brought in consultant Ivy Ledbetter Lee and asked him how to get more done.
-Lee spent fifteen minutes with each executive and gave identical instructions: write six tasks each evening, rank them, and work through them in order the next day.
+The Ivy Lee Method traces back to a story set at Bethlehem Steel Corporation in 1918.
+At the time, Charles Schwab ran what was then the largest shipbuilder and second-largest steel producer in the United States.
+The popular version, retold by productivity writer James Clear [2], says Schwab brought in consultant Ivy Ledbetter Lee and asked him how to get more done.
+Lee then spent fifteen minutes with each executive giving identical instructions: write six tasks each evening, rank them, and work through them in order the next day.

 Those principles translate directly into the five-step evening process below.